Kalmat/PyMonCtl/README.md

 ### Important OS-dependent behaviors and limitations:

   - On Windows, primary monitor is mandatory, and it is always placed at (0, 0) coordinates.
 Besides, the monitors can not overlap.
 To set a monitor as Primary, it is necessary to reposition primary monitor first, so the rest of monitors will sequentially be repositioned to LEFT.
   - On Linux, primary monitor can be anywhere, and even there can be no primary monitor.
 Monitors can overlap, so take this into account when setting a new monitor position.
-Also bear in mind that xrandr won't accept negative values, so the whole config will be referenced to (0, 0) coordinates.
+Also bear in mind that xrandr won't accept negative values, so the whole setup will be referenced to (0, 0) coordinates.
   - On macOS, primary monitor is mandatory, and it is always placed at (0, 0) coordinates.
 The monitors can overlap, so take this into account when setting a new monitor position.
 To set a monitor as Primary, it is necessary to reposition primary monitor first, so the rest of monitors will sequentially be repositioned to LEFT.

+It is highly recommended to use `arrangeMonitors()` function for complex setups or just in case there are two or more monitors.

 ## Keep track of Monitor(s) changes